Dennis-Huangm/NoisyVideo/README.md

 ![输入图片说明](docs/benchmark.png)

-# NoiseEvalKit
+# NoisyVideo

-**NoiseEvalKit** (tentative name) is a toolkit for assessing Video-LLM performance on **question answering tasks** under various **noise conditons** based on `VLMEvalKit`, which is an **open-source evaluation toolkit** of **large vision-language models**.
+**NoisyVideo** is a toolkit for assessing Video-LLM performance on **question answering tasks** under various **noise conditons** based on `VLMEvalKit`, which is an **open-source evaluation toolkit** of **large vision-language models**.
 Our toolkit encompasses **36 noise types** in 8 categories, and **9 question types** to comprehensively evaluate the robustness of Video-LLMs.
 By using the toolkit, we can evaluate the performance of state-of-the-art Video-LLMs for the initial systematic evaluation from multiple perspectives.

 # Visual Noise

 We introduce a wide range of noise types that reflect real-world situations in video data to evaluate the robustness of Video-LLMs.
 From the literature, we identify **36 types of different noise** due to capturing, processing, and saving.
 To better analyze the impacts of different noises, we further categorize them into 8 groups by their characteristics.
 Namely, they are distinct noises related to **quality**, **temporality**, **blurring**, **lighting/color**, **scene interference**, **digitality**, **occlusion**, and **compression**.
 ![输入图片说明](docs/noise.png)
-Noise implementations are stored in the `video_noise` directory, organized into individual files by noise type/category.
+Noise implementations are stored in the `video_noise` directory, organized into individual files by noise category.
 |Noise types| Specific Noise |
 |:--:|--|
 | **Quality** <br>(4 types) |                                                                                **Gaussian**: *Gaussian white noise exhibits normal amplitude distribution and uniform spectral energy.*<br> **Impulse**: *brief, random spikes of noise that create sudden bright or dark pixels (salt-and-pepper effect).*<br> **Speckle**: *granular, multiplicative noise that creates a grainy texture by causing small intensity variations.* <br> **Poisson**: *signal-dependent noise from random photon arrival events.* <br>|